Senate moves to limit Trump on military force against Iran

 Kaine has long pushed for action reasserting congressional power to declare war.
 At Republicans’ request, he removed initial language that targeted Trump in favor of a generalized statement declaring that Congress has the sole power to declare war.
 The resolution also directs Trump to terminate use of military force against Iran or any part of its government without approval from Congress.

 Sen. Susan Collins, R-Maine, a co-sponsor, called the resolution “much needed and long overdue.”
-She said that oat over the past decade, “Congress has too often abdicated its constitutional responsibility on authorizing the sustained use of military force.”
+In recent decades, “Congress has too often abdicated its constitutional responsibility on authorizing the sustained use of military force,” she said.

 The three senators seeking the Democratic nomination for president — Amy Klobuchar of Minnesota, Bernie Sanders of Vermont and Elizabeth Warren of Massachusetts — all returned to the Capitol from campaigning and backed the war powers resolution.